MakerDen/Maker-Den-Dashboard/README.md

 IoTDashboard
 ============

-Code for the Dashboard for the maker den code
+This repo contains the code for the dashboard monitoring the output from the sensors in the main maker den